bbrouse/cs475-crypto-breaking/README.md

 cs475-crypto-breaking
 =====================

-Crypto on time pad breaking for CS 475 assignment 2.
+Crypto one time pad breaking for CS 475 assignment 2.